cloudposse-archives/turf/README.md

 The utility provides the following functions:

 * Enable AWS Security Hub in for the AWS Organization and associate all member accounts
+* Delete all of the default VPCs in an account

 See `posse --help` for more details